ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 *This photo is a screenshot of the rate at which our /monocular_pose_estimator/image_with_detections node was publishing

 After looking into it further, we noticed that the package is indeed optimized for monochrome/grayscale images.
-There were two options that we explored to make the camera/image_raw data go from RGB to grayscale images.
+There were three options that we learned could make the camera/image_raw data go from RGB to grayscale images:

 1. USB_CAM